noseka1/openshift-auto-upi/README.md

 ![Deployment Diagram](docs/openshift_auto_upi.svg "Deployment Diagram")

-* **Helper Host** is a (virtual) machine that you must provide.
+* **Helper host** is a (virtual) machine that you must provide.
 It is a helper machine from which you will run *openshift-auto-upi* Ansible scripts.
 Any provisioned infrastructure (DHCP, DNS server, ...) will also be installed on the Helper host by default.
   * Helper host requires access to the Internet.
   * It is stronly discouraged to use *openshift-auto-upi* to provision infrastructure components on a bastion host.
 Services provisioned by *openshift-auto-upi* are not meant to be exposed to the public Internet.
   * If your goal is to deploy OpenShift on your laptop, you can run the *openshift-auto-upi* directly on your laptop and use the local Libvirt as your target platform.